JohnnyValor/react-demo-counter/README.md

 React Counter App

-A simple and intuitive counter application built with React.
+A simple and intuitive counter application.

 Features: